fkanedev/fkctp-flask-Product-Catalog-ms-tdd-bdd/README.md

 # Product Catalog Project

 This final project is an **industry-based** case study involving the development of a microservice for a product catalog backend used in an eCommerce application.
 I undertook this project as part of my training in the [IBM DevOps and Software Engineering Professional Certificate](https://www.coursera.org/professional-certificates/devops-and-software-engineering).
 It highlights the practical application of Test and Behavior Driven Development (TDD and BDD) skills acquired during the training.
-To accomplish this, I utilized a template provided by IBM Developer Skills Network, with the original repository available at the following address: [xgcyk-tdd-bdd-final-project-template](https://github.com/ibm-developer-skills-network/xgcyk-tdd-bdd-final-project-template).
+To achieve this, I used [this template](https://github.com/ibm-developer-skills-network/xgcyk-tdd-bdd-final-project-template) provided by IBM Developer Skills Network.

 ## Table of Contents